darraghoriordan/darragh-oriordan-com/src/pages/2020/01/13/non-technical-team-lead/index.md

 ---
-title: 'Should you apply for team lead if you're not technical?'
+title: "Should you apply for a team lead role if you're not technical?"
 category: 'development'
 cover: header.jpg
 date: '2020-01-13T17:12:33'